robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 observations.

 ## Prior (/inference/)
-`rates = priorenger(N)` gives `N` samples from the prior, and `dens = priorenger(rates)` computes the prior density of the samples `rates`.
-The empirical priors, and some defined from sources are constructed firstly by the `genprior` script.
+`rates = priorenger(N)` returns `N` samples from the prior, and `dens = priorenger(rates)` computes the prior density of the samples in `rates`.
+The marginal priors are constructed in the `genprior` script.

 ## Posterior (/inference/)
-The posterior is stored, and accessed using `rates = posteriorenger(file)` where file references a specific posterior file.
+The posterior is stored and accessed using `rates = posteriorenger(file)` where `file` is a posterior file.
 We have stored our generated posterior files under `inference/results/`.
-The function includes a functionallity of referencing a list of posterior files and computing a weighted average of them, e.g., Swedish national average weighted by regional population size.
+The function includes a functionallity of referencing a list of posterior files and sampling from a weighted average of them, e.g., the Swedish national average weighted by regional population size.

 ## KLAM (/inference/KLAM/)
-We generate samples from the approximate posterior by and implementation of Kalman likelihood adaptive Metropolis.
-We supply the reader with the user friendly wrapper script `klam_parachain` which calls the underlying functions (`klam_init`, `AM`, `logKL` using MATLAB's `parfor` framework.
-Generating samples are expensive, and we include the code for reference, but the results we generated are acceable by the posterior function we reference above.
+We generate samples from the approximate posterior by an implementation of Kalman Likelihood Adaptive Metropolis (KLAM).
+We supply the wrapper script `klam_parachain` which calls the underlying functions (`klam_init`, `AM`, `logKL`) using Matlab's `parfor` framework.
+Generating samples are expensive and we include the code for reference, but the results we have generated can also be accessed by the posterior functionality discussed above.
 ```
 nMCMC = 1e3; % number of samples per chain
-savetofile=false; % save the posterior or not, either case RATES is created
+savetofile = false; % save the posterior or not
+                    % (in either case RATES is created)
 reg = 2; % Uppsala region
-gelmanRub=true; % convergence score
+gelmanRub = true; % convergence score
-burnin=1e0; % burnin length to remove from chain
+burnin = 1e0; % burnin length to remove from chain
 runs = 4; % number of parallel chains
-register='C19';
+register = 'C19'; % source of data
 klam_parachain;

-% Reproduce the results in the paper
+% reproduce the results in the paper
 nMCMC = 5e4;
 burnin = 1e3;
-reg=[1:21]
-savetofile=true;
-klam_parachain
+reg = 1:21;
+savetofile = true;
+klam_parachain;
 ```

 ## DynOpt (/inference/dynamic_beta/)